 Does it cost to use your resources?

-No but we do ask that the children organise a fundraising event to support the work of Welcare.
+No but we do ask that you forward information to the parents about how they can support Welcare.

 What else can I do to support the #CapeAbility campaign?

-We would really appreciate it if you were able to share this information with schools, churches and uniformed organisations that have connections with and encourage them to sign up as well.
+We would really appreciate it if you were able to share this information with schools, churches, parents and uniformed organisations that have connections with and encourage them to sign up as well.

 The following themes are highlighted in the six lessons produced by Welcare and endorsed by Fiona Foreman (RE Adviser & Wellbeing, Mental Health and Character Education Adviser at Southwark Diocesan Board of Education).